omilli/omilli/README.md

 As of 2025, I am looking for a new adventure in AI or web3.
 The chances of joining a digital agency are low (never say never).

-I've recently published my first OSS project Hella, which can be found [here](https://github.com/omilli/hella).
+I recently published my first OSS project Hella, which can be found [here](https://github.com/omilli/hella).

 *Auto-correct is simultaneously humanity's best and worst invention - **change my mind***